autarch/presentations/dzil-and-my-bundle/index.md

 ------

-## What Goes Into a New Release?
+# What Goes Into a New Release?

+Note:
 * Update `$VERSION`
 * Update Changes
-* Make sure meta-info is up to date
+* Make sure metadata is up to date
 * Include important files like `Makefile.PL`
 * Include useful files like `cpanfile` or `perltidyrc`

 ------

-## Dist::Zilla Automates Away Boilerplate
+# Dist::Zilla Automates Away Boilerplate

+Note:
 * `Makefile.PL` and other files
 * Standard POD sections - `SUPPORT`, `COPYRIGHT`, etc.

 ------

-## Dist::Zilla Standardizes All Your Releases
+# Dist::Zilla Standardizes All Your Releases

+Note:
 * I want every distro to include:
   * POD syntax tests
   * POD spelling tests